CataractsSkip to the navigation

 Testing your child for cataracts may be needed if you think your child is having a vision problem.

-Surgery is often not needed or can be delayed for months or years.
+Surgery to remove a cataract is the only way to get rid of a cataract.
+This surgery works well and helps people see better.
+But surgery is often not needed or can be delayed for months or years.
 Many people with cataracts get along very well with the help of eyeglasses, contacts, and other vision aids.

 The choices for treating cataracts in children depend on how likely the cataracts are to interfere with the development of normal vision.